 FOOD AND DRINK After Jimmy Carter returned to Georgia following his stint in the military in a move that would surprise precisely no one who’s ever lived in the American South, he promptly revived his family’s peanut-growing business.

-Carter’s personal food preferences are simple, reflecting his Southern roots.
+Carter’s personal food preferences were simple, reflecting his Southern roots.

-Carter is also known for his impressive reading speed, clocking in at 2,000 words per minute.
+Carter was also known for his impressive reading speed, clocking in at 2,000 words per minute.

 NATURE Carter’s connection to nature is evident in his love for farming and his dedication to environmental causes during and after his presidency.